vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

      :align: center
      :alt: Incoming mail server configuration on Odoo.

-* If the database's hosting type is Odoo Online or Odoo.sh, redirecting or forwarding incoming messages to Odoo's domain name instead of the external email server is recommended.
+* If the database's hosting type is Leansoft Online or Odoo.sh, redirecting or forwarding incoming messages to Odoo's domain name instead of the external email server is recommended.
 That way, incoming messages can be received without delay.
 Redirections for all email addresses should be set to Odoo's domain name in the email server (e.g. `catchall\@mydomain.ext` to